-[Show abstract][Hide abstract] ABSTRACT: Total Joint Arthroplasty (TJA) is a relatively safe orthopedic procedure.
+[Show abstract][Hide abstract] ABSTRACT: Total Joint Arthroplasty (TJA) is a relatively safe orthopaedic procedure.
 However, complications do occur, and some may necessitate admission to the intensive care unit (ICU).
-Our purpose was to determine risk factors associated with admittance to ICU after TJA.
+Our purpose was to determine risk factors associated with admittance to ICU following TJA.
 We evaluated 22,343 primary and revision total hip and knee arthroplasties from 1999 to 2008.
-One hundred thirty patients were admitted to the ICU.
-Cases were matched 1:2 for date of surgery, surgeon, and type of surgery.
+130 patients were admitted to the ICU.
+Cases were matched 1:2 for date of surgery, surgeon and type of surgery.
 The causes for admission to ICU were recorded.
-Independent risk factors for ICU admission were smoking, cemented arthroplasty, general anesthesia, allogenic transfusion, higher C-reactive protein, lower hemoglobin level, higher body mass index, and older age.
+Independent risk factors for ICU admission were: smoking; cemented arthroplasty; general anesthesia; allogenic transfusion; higher C-reactive protein; lower hemoglobin; higher body mass index; and older age.
 Proper identification and management of these “at-risk” patients may decrease the incidence of ICU admittance after TJA.